IBMDevConnect/ibmdevday2019-cloud/istiolab/README.md

 	reviews-v3-1813607990-8ch52                 2/2       Running   0          6m
 ```

-To confirm that the Bookinfo application is running, send a request to it by a curl command from some pod, for example from ratings:

-	`$ kubectl exec -it $(kubectl get pod -l app=ratings -o jsonpath='{.items[0].metadata.name}') -c ratings -- curl productpage:9080/productpage | grep -o "<title>.*</title>"`
-	<title>Simple Bookstore App</title>

-Determining the ingress IP and ports
+5. Determining the ingress IP and ports

 Now that the Bookinfo services are up and running, you need to make the application accessible from outside of your Kubernetes cluster, e.g., from a browser.
 An Istio Gateway is used for this purpose.